28 May 2020, 4:00PM

 - Read through the guidelines for Literary Translation;

-- Look through the guide for applicants and eform user guide;
+- Look through the How To guide for Web Forms and Funding and Tenders website

 - Creative Europe Europe Desk UK offers free advice and support for Creative Europe applicants from the UK.
 If you are thinking of applying, we also offer one-to-one sessions in person, over the phone or via Skype.
 Get in touch;

 - Sign up to our newsletter or follow us on Twitter.